fbricker/muses/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+###Special Thanks
+* **BrowserStack**, who let us test the player on many platforms and browsers (www.BrowserStack.com)
+* *To our Sponsors*, who helps to keep this project growing!
+* *Juan Manuel Vera*, who designed the new Logo.
+Tandil, Argentina
+* *Ezequiel Geringer*, who provided great help developing and keeping this project alive!
+Tandil, Argentina
+* *Daniel Uranga*, who developed the AAC library for MRP.
+Tandil, Argentina
+* *Matías Rubio*, who designed the original Cardinal Bird Logo, and website templates for this project.
+Tandil, Argentina
+* *Bill Farmer*, as this Project was initially based on FOggPlayer by him, and still have Classes :) London, United Kingdom
+* *Giorgos Trakadas* (the DeuceD), who designed skins and encouraged many other features!
+Athens, Greece
+* The whole *Open Source Community*!